SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 On the first line you will be given list of participants separated by `", "`.

-On the next few lines until you receive a line "end of race" you will be given some info which will be some alphanumeric characters.
+On the next few lines until you receive a line `end of race` you will be given some info which will be some alphanumeric characters.

 In between them you could have some extra characters which you should ignore.